These 5 hiking trails in the Faroe Islands are impressive all year round.

 Fee: DKK 200 for the ferry

-Tips: this hike is short, but requires logistics to arrive at.
+Tips: this hike is short, but requires a ferry to arrive at the island.

 Everyone starts this hike around the same time due to the ferry transfers.
 If you can, take the first ferry of the day and GET THERE EARLY.
 There is only room for 12 cars on the ferry, so if you want to drive, you need to get there at least an hour early, park your car in line and go explore the town.
 Otherwise, leave your car parked in Klaksvik and board the ferry on foot.
 Take the bus to the trailhead at Trollanes.
 The hike is muddy, and awkwardly angled, so have good hiking boots.
 Don’t do this trail in trainers.
 The wind alone will blow you sideways.
 Finally, make sure you keep an eye on the time so you make the last ferry back, otherwise, you’re stranded!